juancolonna/AIComp/README.md

 **Acknowledgements**

-LMStudio and LLaMA 3.2 for the backend AI capabilities.
+- Nicolas Robinson Andrade, the Latin America Policy Lead for OpenAI

-The Institute of Computing (IComp) at UFAM for supporting this educational project.
+- The Institute of Computing (IComp) at UFAM for supporting this educational project.

-**If the server is up and running, you can try this Telegram bot:** [chat with ALAN on Telegram](https://t.me/Alanzito_bot)